rauljordan/eth-faucet/README.md

 4. Obtain the address of your Ethereum node's HTTP API endpoint (by default, the faucet server uses http://localhost:8545 as the web3-provider)
 5. Run the faucet server with the required [parameters](#parameters)

-The faucet host an http JSON API on localhost:8000 by default and a gRPC server on localhost:500 for client access.
+The faucet hosts an http JSON API on `localhost:8000` by default and a gRPC server on `localhost:5000` for client access.
 Further customizations and required parameters are specified below:

 #### Parameters